Lost Voyage

 To make this cocktail, you’ll need the following ingredients:

-Rhum Agricole: This is one of the base spirits.
-It’s a type of rum distilled from freshly squeezed sugarcane juice in the French Caribbean Islands.
+Rhum Agricole: This is a type of rum made in the French Caribbean Islands that is distilled from freshly squeezed sugarcane juice.
 We used Clément Rhum Vieux Agricole VSOP because it has a distinct taste with notes of brown sugar and cocoa.
-For a low-proof version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+For a mocktail version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the rhum agricole.

-Angostura Aromatic Bitters: This is a type of spirit infused with botanicals.
-They add more spice and complexity to the drink and tie the other flavors together.
-For a low-proof version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the bitters.
+Aromatic Bitters: This is a food product made with botanicals, herbs, and alcohol.
+We used Angostura Aromatic Bitters.
+For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the aromatic bitters.

 Tasting Notes